oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 We can use the Linkerd web UI to see how the traffic is working

-  8. In your laptop web browser go to `https://linkerd.<external IP>.nip.io`
+  8. In your laptop web browser go to `https://linkerd.<external IP>.nip.io` (Replace `External IP with the load balancers IP)

 If needed accept that it's a self signed certificate and login as `admin` with password you set when installing linkerd